Nchrist89/In-Command/README.md

 ## Design

+I had a lot of fun with the design on the project.
+The images took much more time than you would expect but it's difficult explaining to AI what I wanted.
+The images were edited in many different ways and input into the project how they are.

 ### Colour Scheme

 I have separated the colours used to the colours which mostly make up the quiz game face itself and the colours which are used over the project.